Slusheeking/INAVVI_0.0.1/docs/08_trading_strategy_subsystem.md

-# Enhanced Dynamic Ticker Selection and Position Sizing Guide
+# Trading Strategy Subsystem

-## Overview
+## 1. Introduction

-The AI Trading System implements a sophisticated approach to ticker selection and position sizing that optimizes both computational resources and capital allocation.
-This enhanced guide provides a comprehensive overview of the dynamic ticker selection and risk-based position sizing components, including detailed explanations of the tiered selection approach, opportunity scoring, conviction scoring, and the 2% risk rule implementation.
+The Trading Strategy Subsystem is a critical component of the Autonomous Trading System responsible for selecting the most promising tickers from a large universe, calculating optimal position sizes, and managing risk.
+It implements a sophisticated approach to ticker selection and position sizing that optimizes both computational resources and capital allocation.

+This document provides a comprehensive overview of the Trading Strategy Subsystem, including its architecture, components, ticker selection process, position sizing methodology, and integration with other subsystems.

-## System Architecture
+## 2. System Architecture Overview

+The Trading Strategy Subsystem follows a modular architecture with several key components:

 ```mermaid
 flowchart TD